Facebook, Microsoft gripes with Apple's App Store on EU's antitrust radar

 She did not provide details.

-Apple dismissed criticism of its App Store rules, saying that all apps are reviewed against the same set of guidelines whose aim is to protect customers and provide a fair and level playing field for developers.
+Apple dismissed criticism of its App Store rules, saying the same set of rules applies to all apps to protect customers and provide a fair and level playing field for developers.

+Sony's PlayStation Remote and Valve's SteamLink are allowed on the App Store, it said, and developers can reach users via its web browser Safari, where they can also build stores and services.

 Facebook last week said its gaming app was only available on Apple's App Store as a streaming service and that users will not be able to play games.